sirisha-marthy/py220-2018/adv-py/w03-ohnotes.md

 ========
 Purpose
 -------
-Currying allows you to make new, specialized versions of an existing multi-parameter function by pre-setting some of those parameters.
+Currying allows you to make new, specialized versions of an existing, multi-parameter function by pre-setting some of those parameters.
 Thus, you create more specialized functions from more general ones.

 Currying allows